BellerophonMobile/logberry/docs/concepts.md

 ```

 Roots may have multiple OutputDrivers, all of which receive each event
-for that Root, and a program may of course utilize multiple Roots.
+for that Root.
+A program may also utilize multiple Roots at once.
+A
+single OutputDriver instance should not be registered to more than one
+Root simultaneously unless its specific documentation notes otherwise.

 ## Tasks